JNRowe/jnrowe.github.io/articles/tips/Beyond_tab_completion.rst

-You must source the startup file or restart ``bash`` to enable this binding, alternatively you can just test the command in your current ``bash`` setting until you're happy with the key combination.
+You must source the startup file or restart ``bash`` to enable this binding, alternatively you can just test the command in your current ``bash`` setting until you’re happy with the key combination.

 In a follow up email on the list Matt asks if it is possible to make the completion context aware, in much the same the bash-completion_ package does but without having to write new completion scripts.
-There are some other quite useful completion modes available in ``bash``, I'll describe a few below.
+There are some other quite useful completion modes available in ``bash``, I’ll describe a few below.

-``M-!`` tells ``bash`` to complete command names be they actual on-disk commands, functions or aliases. ``M-/`` completes only filenames, this can be very useful when ``bash-completion`` is refusing to tab complete a filename for you.  ``C-$`` implements variable name completion, this is most useful when you're looking to unset or re-set a variable.
-Variable name completion isn't actually necessary if you have ``bash-completion`` installed as it is smart enough to handle this for you in most cases.
+``M-!`` tells ``bash`` to complete command names be they actual on-disk commands, functions or aliases. ``M-/`` completes only filenames, this can be very useful when ``bash-completion`` is refusing to tab complete a filename for you.  ``C-$`` implements variable name completion, this is most useful when you’re looking to unset or re-set a variable.
+Variable name completion isn’t actually necessary if you have ``bash-completion`` installed as it is smart enough to handle this for you in most cases.